foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 Primarily, we cover *test-driven* development, using *JavaScript* and *Node.js*.
 We also cover aspects of UX design, product management and entrepreneurship.

 **What projects will I work on in the second part of the programme?**
 We aim to give you an opportunity to work on a variety of open source, charitable and social enterprise projects.
-The programme is under continuous development and the balance between learning and creating useful software is always under review.
+The programme is under continuous development and the balance between learning and creating useful software is under continuous review.

-**Will I be able to earn a living working on projects?**
+**Will I be able to earn a living as after I complete the programme?**
-After you complete your 16 weeks, we will aim to find you commercial work as soon as we can, either on a freelance basis or with an employer.
+We cannot offer you any guarantees, but the employment success rate of recent alumni is very high.
+We will do everything that we can to help you find freelance projects on completion of the programme and full-time employment when you are ready to move on.

 **What are the main reasons to apply for this programme?**
 The quality of the learning experience.
 The commitment of your fellow students.
 The *Founders & Coders* community.